All Things Environmental

 Twenty years ago, LPIA received grant funds to rescue the marsh from Japanese Knotweed and Phragmites.
 Monitoring revealed that Phragmites was advancing 6’-10’ per year!
 In November of 2024, LPIA’s new Climate Action Team staged a second “Wrack Attack” to improve marsh health.
 Engineered solutions may be required in the future to wrestle back control of opportunistic, invasive plant species.

-See the full article that will also appear in the Warren Times Gazette.
+See the full article that appeared online in the Warren Times Gazette.

 Volunteer, Jeff Burock, LPIA’s Climate Monitor, is using drone photography to track beach erosion and sea level rise.
 See the home page photo taken using this technology.
 Gallery coming soon.